grantcarthew/notes/Prompts/keyword.md

 ## Instructions

-- I will give you a description of the image
+- I will give you a brief description of the image
+- You will rewrite the description to be more descriptive
 - You will produce a list of keywords
 - The list will be used with the metadata of the SVG file

 ## Restrictions

+- Keep the description short
 - The list will be a comma-separated list
-- No quotes allowed
+- No quotes allowed in the list
-- The list is all that you will respond with once you get the description
+- The description and list is all that you will respond with once you get the brief description
+- Use US spelling for the words
 - No explanation is needed

 ## Example

+### Brief Description

+laptop open turned left gray light blue screen

+### Response

 Description:

 An open laptop turned slightly to the left.
-Mostly gray in color with a slight blue ting on the screen
+Mostly gray in color with a slight blue ting on the screen.

-Response:
+Keywords:

 laptop, open laptop, computer, notebook, technology, digital, work, study, office, home office, remote work, screen, display, keyboard, touchpad, modern, minimalist, workspace, desk setup, technology, electronics, device, productivity, business, coding, video call, gaming, internet, connectivity, innovation, gadget, tech, hardware, software, user interface, user experience, ergonomics, portable, mobile computing